monitord ... know how happy your systemd is! 😊

 Containers

 For systemd-nspawn containers, monitord connects to the container's varlink socket via /proc/<leader_pid>/root/run/systemd/report/io.systemd.Manager, similar to how D-Bus uses the container-scoped bus socket.
+Networkd stats use /proc/<leader_pid>/root/run/systemd/netif/io.systemd.Network, with the same file-based fallback.

 varlink 101